A man and his dog hiking in the forest.

 Sörmlandsleden (Kvarsebo – Björkhagen)

-Sörmlandsleden is a hiking trail of about 1,000 kilometres through Södermanland.
-The section that forms part of E6 is approximately 300 kilometres long.
-The route starts in Kvarsebo by the beautiful Bråviken and ends in the Stockholm suburb of Björkhagen, next to the Nacka Nature Reserve.
+Sörmlandsleden is a hiking trail of approximately 1,000 kilometres through Södermanland.
+The section included in the E6 is about 300 kilometres long.
+You start in Kvarsebo by the beautiful Bråviken and finish in the Stockholm suburb of Björkhagen, next to the Nacka Nature Reserve.

 Distance: approx. 300 km

-Trail marking: The trail is well marked with orange rings around trees and posts, signs with the text “Sörmlandsleden”, and S-arrows.
-Parts of the trail are also marked with blue E6 signs.
+Trail marking: The trail is well marked, with orange rings around trees and posts, signs reading “Sörmlandsleden,” and S-shaped arrows.
+Parts of the trail are also marked with blue E6 symbols.

 Tip: Read more about Sörmlandsleden (opens in new tab)